dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 - They show a Management State of **Unhealthy** in the administrator console.
 - Users who are protected by conditional access policies might lose access to corporate resources.

-Samsung has confirmed that the Samsung Smart Manager software, which ships on certain Samsung devices, can deactivate the Intune Company Portal and its components.
-When Company Portal is in a deactivated state, it can't run in the background and therefore can't contact the Intune service.
+Samsung Smart Manager software, which ships on certain Samsung devices, can deactivate the Intune Company Portal and its components.
+When the Company Portal is in a deactivated state, it can't run in the background and can't contact the Intune service.

 **Resolution #1:**